Odd Thomas (novel): Odd Thomas film adaptation

 Novelist Dean Koontz told San Diego Comic-Con attendees on July 26, 2008, that he had a movie script adapted from his book Odd Thomas and he's very pleased with the results.
 Koontz also teased that an unnamed actor has signed on to play the title character, but refused to reveal any further details.
 Koontz added that after reading the script, which was written by an unnamed screenwriter, he 'fell over' because it was 'so perfect.'

 The unnamed writer was confirmed in November 2010 to be American filmmaker Stephen Sommers, who also handled the directing.
 The film was produced independently by Howard Kaplan and John Baldecchi.

 It was announced in February 2011 that Anton Yelchin was cast to play the title role.
-After being delayed by a series of lawsuits, The Movie Insider reported that the film adaptation was scheduled for release in the United States on April 5, 2013.
+After being delayed by a series of lawsuits, Movie Insider reported that the film adaptation was scheduled for release in the United States on April 5, 2013.
+The movie did poorly at the box office and there will be no sequels with Anton Yelchin due to his tragic death on June 19, 2016.

-The movie won the Saturn Award for Best DVD/Blu-Ray release in 2015 from the Academy of Science Fiction, Fantasy, & Horror Films.
+The movie won the Saturn Award for Best DVD/Blu-Ray release in 2015 from the Academy of Science Fiction, Fantasy and Horror Films.